the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 * **package.json:** The file shows you a list of node package dependencies and other project configuration.

 * **yarn.lock:** By default, if Yarn is installed, create-react-app uses Yarn as a package manager.
-If you don't have Yarn installed then create-react-app will use the NPM package manager.
-If you have both Yarn and NPM package managers installed you can use the Node package manager by adding --use-npm to the create-react-app command.
+If you don't have Yarn installed then create-react-app will use the Node package manager.
+If you have both Yarn and Node package managers installed you can use the Node package manager by adding --use-npm to the create-react-app command.
 You don't need to worry about this file for now.

 * **.gitignore:** The file indicates all files and folders that shouldn't be added to your git repository when using git.
 They should only live in your local project.
 The *node_modules/* folder is such a use case.
 It is sufficient to share the *package.json* file with your peers to enable them to install all dependencies on their own without sharing the whole dependency folder.